Where to list your car for sale in 2022

 A Quick Take On Instant Offers

-Autotrader and CarGurus (and soon Cars.com) will also give you an instant offer to buy your car or they'll shop it around for dealers to bid on.
+Autotrader and Cars.com will also give you an instant offer to buy your car or they'll shop it around for dealers to bid on.
 However, don't think that listing on Craigslist will shield you from dealer offers.
 Dealers browse the private market frequently and you're almost guaranteed to be contacted by one given the current short-supply market conditions.
 Remember, you'll always get a better price selling to a private buyer, but if you're in a rush to sell, a dealership could be a convenient option.
 Any offer to buy your car is good traction towards your ultimate goal, but beware of the common “bait and switch” where dealers will offer you a high price over email and then lower their offer after you bring it in.

 So Where Should You List Your Car?